vincent-hanlon/InvertypeR/README.md

 Source code for all three components of the InvertypeR process:
 1. Composite file creation
 2. InvertypeR genotyping (soon to be an R package)
-3. Inversion visualization with links to the UCSC genome browser
+3. Inversion visualization with links to the UCSC Genome Browser

 Composite file creation
 -----------------------